ejazzfr/Inria-mooc-handbook/README.md

 **Compilation using the makefile :**

 1. Go into the directory named `/sources`
-2. Comment or uncomment chapters you want to compile inside `inria-mooc.tex` (line 350)
+2. Comment or uncomment chapters you want to compile inside the master file `inria-mooc.tex` (line 350)
 3. Compile using `make inria-mooc.pdf` (this compile mulitple times so it takes some time)
 4. Clean using `make clean`